MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 > [!Note]
 > You need to provision for each environment, after you have successfully added the capabilities in your Teams app.

-Capabilities can added for creating the application.
-There are two way to added:
+Capabilities can be added for creating an application.
+There are two way to add the capabilities:

-* You can add capabilities using Teams Toolkit in Visual Studio Code
+   1. You can add capabilities using Teams Toolkit in Visual Studio Code
-* You can add capabilities using open the command palette in Visual Studio Code
+   1. You can add capabilities using open the command palette

 *   You can add capabilities using Teams Toolkit in Visual Studio Code

     1. Open **Microsoft Visual Studio Code**
     1. Select **Teams Toolkit** from left panel